14 signs that you’re talking to a fake profile on Bumble — How to expose fake accounts?

 Although it has fewer complaints than its competitors, the beloved dating platform Bumble still deals with the “fake profile” issue.

-Fake Bumble profiles have become a hindrance for the 50+ million active users trying to find love on the app—since eliminating every single scammer isn’t possible, we have to fend for ourselves.
+Fake Bumble profiles are a hindrance for the 50+ million active users trying to find love on the app—since eliminating every single scammer isn’t possible, we have to fend for ourselves.

-This is why it’s essential to know the signs of a fake Bumble profile!
+Although we can learn plenty from a bot’s behavior, it’s essential to know all the signs of a fake Bumble profile!

 Is the Bumble dating app safe?